MimirLibrary/mimir/README.md

 Run `docker-compose up` for to start the database

-Run migrations `npm runm igration:run`
+Run migrations `npm runm migration:run`

 Run `nx serve apiserver` for to start the server on [http://localhost:3333/](http://localhost:3333/)